Description

 Week 5

-Multiple Concurrent Conditions and Difficult Decisions
+Multiple Concurrent Conditions and Obesity

 As with many things in life, challenges rarely occur alone.
 Patients often present us with dietary dilemmas and decision making can be difficult.
 However, by knowing what to prioritise, where to compromise and where to go for help, a suitable nutritional solution can be found for all.